MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-explore-notebook.md

 ## Next step

-Proceed to [Part 3: Train and register machine learning models](data-science/tutorial-data-science-train-models.md) to use the `df_clean` data to train and register machine learning models.
+Train and register machine learning models with  this data in [Part 3: Train and register machine learning models](tutorial-data-science-train-models.md).

 <!-- nbend -->